zebedeeio/login-zebedee-express-example/README.md

-# Login With ZEBEDEE - React Native Example App
+# Login With ZEBEDEE - Express Example App

 The [ZEBEDEE](https://zebedee.io) App is a Bitcoin/Lightning gaming wallet focused on user experience.
 It interfaces with the ZEBEDEE Internal APIs to make charges/requests/payments/withdrawals.
 The App is available for iOS and Android.